-- Reduction in disease, - · Low level of disturbance in the evenings, - Being able to spend time outside without being annoyed, - Young children and the elderly are protected from mosquitoes, - Improved sleeping conditions, - Improved living conditions, - · Improved outdoor working conditions, - Improved possibilities for sport and leisure, - Reduction is transmission of heartworm in dogs, - Economic advantages for gastronomy and tourism, - · Potential increase in property values, - Reduction in costs associated with vector borne disease such as medical and vet expenses and time off work.
+- Reduction in disease. - Low level of disturbance in the evenings, - Being able to spend time outside without being annoyed, - Young children and the elderly are protected from mosquitoes, - Reduction in allergies and infections associated with bites, - Improved sleeping conditions, - Improved living conditions, - Improved outdoor working conditions, - Improved possibilities for sport and leisure, - Reduction in transmission of heartworm in dogs, - Economic advantages for gastronomy and tourism, - Potential increase in property values, - Reduction in costs associated with vector borne disease such as medical and vet expenses and time off work.